ethmci/dsi-final/README.md

 Ethan did everything related to coding/data science.

 Cameron and Ethan co-wrote "Results"

 Cameron wrote "Abstract," "Introduction," and "Religion and Science in the US"

-Jessica wrote "General Social Survey" and "Hypothesis" under "Methodology" Cameron and Ethan co-wrote the rest of "Methodology"
+Jessica wrote "General Social Survey" and "Hypothesis" under "Methodology"

+Cameron and Ethan co-wrote the rest of "Methodology"

-Jessica and Cameron created Presentation together except for aspects of data analysis which were input by Ethan after R scripts were compiled
+Jessica and Cameron created Presentation together except for slides that included data analysis, which were input by Ethan after R scripts were compiled